webguru103/smooch-docs/pages/faq/web-messenger.md

 ## Do I need a mobile app to use Smooch?

 No, you don't necessarily need an app to use Smooch.
-You can use our web messenger on your website or integrate with any popular messaging app(Facebook Messenger, WeChat…).
+You can use our Web Messenger on your website or integrate with any popular messaging app(Facebook Messenger, WeChat…).
 Your team can answer your customers through different business tools like Slack, HipChat, HelpScout or Zendesk.

 ## How do I disable the sound notifications?